A tale of trying to help.

 She watched it back.
 ‘That won’t do,’ she said, so set about re-recording her piece having banished me and my offending telephone to the garage.
 I returned fifteen minutes later to find a triumphant smile on my wife’s face.
 ‘Done it, and sent it.
 Had a text to say they’ve received it.
 Thank goodness for that,’ she said with a weary sigh.

 Later that evening Nanny Janny got a call from her daughter.
 Jan asked if they’d all watched the video.
 ‘Yes,’ said daughter.
 ‘We were just a bit surprised that Pappa Jo swearing at his brother was included with history of the war.’
-She’d sent the wrong video.
+She’d sent the wrong video, the earlier unedited version.
 For the next hour Jan couldn’t stop laughing as she imagined the kids wondering what a box of Merlot and chewing gum had to do with great grandfather mending aeroplanes during the war.

 Jan is proud of her father’s wartime endeavours.
-She’s also proud that she sent a video from her armchair all the way across town to the school-room.
-After all she’d just about managed to harness a branch of communications technology.
+She’s also proud that she sent a video from her armchair all the way across the village to the school-room.
+After all, she’d just about managed to harness a branch of communications technology.
 I think it’s fair to say that the boys were perplexed rather than enlightened.
 The elder was asked for his reaction, having had a couple of days to digest all the information.

 He said, ‘well.......,’ pause.
 ‘At least Nanny Janny and Pappa Jo were the right way up.’